Leather Crafting Essentials Checklist — Your Complete Guide

 Start making wallets, belts, and custom leather goods by hand.
-Use this complete checklist to know exactly what to buy — and what can wait.
+Your complete essentials checklist — find out exactly what you need to buy and what can wait.

 Leather crafting is a timeless skill that produces durable, beautiful goods you'll use for years.
 From hand-stitched wallets to custom belts and journal covers, this starter kit gives you the core tools and materials to begin working with leather.
 The learning curve is gentle — your first project can be a simple card holder that looks professional.